-- · delays in or failure to obtain regulatory authorization to commence a trial; - · delays in or failure to obtain institutional review board, or IRB, approval at each site; - · delays in or failure to reach agreement on acceptable terms with prospective contract research organizations, or CROs, and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - · difficulty in recruiting clinical trial investigators of appropriate competencies and experience; - · delays in establishing the appropriate dosage levels in clinical trials; - · delays in or failure to recruit and enroll suitable patients to participate in a trial, particularly considering study inclusion and exclusion criteria and patients' prior lines of therapy and treatment; - the difficulty in certain countries in identifying the sub-populations that we are trying to treat in a particular trial, which may delay enrollment and reduce the power of a clinical trial to detect statistically significant results; - · lower than anticipated retention rates of patients in clinical trials; - · failure to have patients complete a trial or return for post-treatment follow-up;
+- delays in or failure to obtain regulatory authorization to commence a trial; - delays in or failure to obtain institutional review board, or IRB, approval at each site; - delays in or failure to reach agreement on acceptable terms with prospective contract research organizations (CROs), and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - difficulty in recruiting clinical trial investigators of appropriate competencies and experience; - delays in establishing the appropriate dosage levels in clinical trials; - delays in or failure to recruit and enroll suitable patients to participate in a trial, particularly considering study inclusion and exclusion criteria and patients' prior lines of therapy and treatment; - the difficulty in certain countries in identifying the sub-populations that we are trying to treat in a particular trial, which may delay enrollment and reduce the power of a clinical trial to detect statistically significant results; - lower than anticipated retention rates of patients in clinical trials; - failure to have patients complete a trial or return for post-treatment follow-up; - clinical sites deviating from trial protocol or dropping out of a trial; - delays adding new investigators or clinical trial sites; - safety or tolerability concerns could cause us or our collaborators or governmental authorities, as applicable, to suspend or terminate a trial if it is found that the participants are being exposed to unacceptable health risks, undesirable side effects or other unfavorable characteristics of the product candidate, or if such undesirable effects or risks are found to be caused by a chemically or mechanistically similar therapeutic or therapeutic candidate; - our third-party research contractors failing to comply with regulatory requirements or meet their contractual obligations to us in a timely manner, or at all; - changes in regulatory requirements, policies and guidelines; - failure to comply with the applicable regulatory requirements through the clinical process;

-- · clinical sites deviating from trial protocol or dropping out of a trial; - · delays adding new investigators or clinical trial sites; - · safety or tolerability concerns could cause us or our collaborators or governmental authorities, as applicable, to suspend or terminate a trial if it is found that the participants are being exposed to unacceptable health risks, undesirable side effects or other unfavorable characteristics of the product candidate, or if such undesirable effects or risks are found to be caused by a chemically or mechanistically similar therapeutic or therapeutic candidate; - · our third-party research contractors failing to comply with regulatory requirements or meet their contractual obligations to us in a timely manner, or at all: - · changes in regulatory requirements, policies and guidelines; - · failure to comply with the applicable regulatory requirements through the clinical process; - · manufacturing sufficient quantities of a product candidate for use in clinical trials; - · he quality or stability of a product candidate falling below acceptable standards; - · changes in the treatment landscape for our target indications that may make our product candidates no longer relevant; and - third-party actions claiming infringement by our product candidates in clinical trials outside the United States and obtaining injunctions interfering with our progress.
+- manufacturing sufficient quantities of a product candidate for use in clinical trials; - the quality or stability of a product candidate falling below acceptable standards; - changes in the treatment landscape for our target indications that may make our product candidates no longer relevant; and - third-party actions claiming infringement by our product candidates in clinical trials outside the United States and obtaining injunctions interfering with our progress.

-In addition, disruptions caused by the COVID-19 pandemic may increase the likelihood that we encounter such difficulties or delays in initiating, enrolling, conducting or completing our planned and ongoing clinical trials.
-Moreover, while we plan to submit additional investigational new drug applications, or INDs, for other product candidates, we may not be able to file such INDs on the timeline we expect.
+In addition, while we plan to submit additional investigational new drug applications, or INDs, for other product candidates, we may not be able to file such INDs on the timeline we expect.
 For example, we may experience manufacturing delays or other delays with IND-enabling preclinical studies.
 Moreover, we cannot be sure that submission of an IND will result in the FDA allowing clinical trials to begin, or that, once begun, issues will not arise that suspend or terminate clinical trials.
 Additionally, even if such regulatory authorities agree with the design and implementation of the clinical trials set forth in an IND, we cannot guarantee that such regulatory authorities will not change their requirements in the future.
 These considerations also apply to new clinical trials we may submit as amendments to existing INDs.